komali2/blog/content/posts/bootcamp-job-search.md

 I typically host my projects on AWS or Google App Engine.
 That gives them some fucky long URL like https://bigquery-test-243517.appspot.com/ .
-So, in Bluehost (which manages my domain calebjay.com**, I set up domain forwarding for a url like calebjay.com/softbutwhatwordcount, so it looks good on my resume or when I pop it into the URL on a hiring manager's computer.
+So, in Bluehost (which manages my domain calebjay.com), I set up domain forwarding for a url like www.calebjay.com/softbutwhatwordcount, so it looks good on my resume or when I pop it into the URL on a hiring manager's computer.
 I haven't yet figured out how to actually get that URL to display in the address bar when on that app, which is embarrassing, but at least I have a redirect set up.

+Make sure that the URL is typed out directly on your resume.
+You can't click hyperlinks on printed paper.

 **Your projects should have publicly accessible code.** Generally this means they should be hosted on your Github.
 If it's a group project hosted on a different organization, fork it onto your own account so you can display it on your portfolio.
-Also, take advantage of Github's "pinning** feature to select a few of your best projects to show off.
+Also, take advantage of Github's "pinning" feature to select a few of your best projects to show off.

 **Your projects should have writeups.** Be it a blog post or a dedicated page,